heathkh/iwct/docs/how_to_get_aws_access_key.rst

 """"""""""""""""""""""""""

-Open the downloaded file **rootkey.svg** to copy and paste your Access Key ID and Secret.
+Open the downloaded file **rootkey.csv** to copy and paste your Access Key ID and Secret.

 .. image:: _static/how_to_get_key_view_csv.png
    :width: 100%